portable antennas

 About page

-- which gives an overview of the main pages in the site, and includes descriptions of the antenna design pages, with some
+- which gives an overview of the history and aims of the site;

 -